SalvinSaji/TheBox-web/README.md

 # TheBox-web

-This is an unsymmetric web design
+This is an unsymmetric web design.
-Please use mozilla firefox for browser support
+Please use mozilla firefox for browser support.
+Heavily inspired from Kevin Powell's design.

 MIT - Lisence